mpenet/jet/README.md

 If you close the :out channel, the socket will be closed, this is true for both client/server modes.

+### HTTP Client

+The API is nearly identical to clj-http and other clients for clojure.
+One of the major difference is that calls to the client return a channel that will receive the eventual response asynchronously.
+The response is then a fairly standard ring response map, except the body, which is also a core.async channel (potential streaming/chunked response support in the future).

 Please check the
 [Changelog](https://github.com/mpenet/jet/blob/master/CHANGELOG.md)